-To access this test, click on the below orange button.
+To access this test, click here.
 To score the test, subtract all of the mistakes—whether by omission or commission—from 100.
 This test lends itself to helping a teacher select just those portions of the Phonics for Keeps text that deal with the weakness that a particular child may have either solely or foremost.

 The reason this test works is that it tests a student’s ability to single out a vowel or consonant sound clearly enough to hear it in words with different spellings.

 In my experience, no one has faulted me for teaching them something that was too simple or of no benefit.
 The reasons for this are that the test works and the needs are there.